Ukraine hits bridge linking Crimea to mainland in blow to Russian supply route

 Zelenskiy on Thursday accused Russia of planning a terrorist attack on the Zaporizhzhia nuclear power plant, Europe's largest, which is in Russian-held territory near the front line.
 Moscow denied any such plan.

+Russia has denied targeting civilians since it invaded Ukraine on Feb.
+24, 2022.

+In London, Ukrainian Prime Minister Denys Shmyhal said he was certain Ukraine will have received the $6.5 billion it needs this year for its rapid reconstruction from pledges made at a conference that closed on Thursday.

-(Reporting by Reuters bureaux Writing by Peter Graff Editing by Gareth Jones)
+(Reporting by Reuters bureaux; Writing by Peter Graff, Alexandra Hudson and Cynthia Osterman; Editing by Gareth Jones, Alex Richardson and David Gregorio)

 ((peter.graff@thomsonreuters.com;))